oit-ipbl/Thead/README.md

 # Thread
+Threads are an essential method for getting Tello to work properly.
 To clear the final challenge, you need to use threads.
 Let's learn about threads in Tello through simple examples!
 ## Video and Move
 Tello can smoothly move while sending videos by splitting threads.